pmqs/Fix-OneDrive-Zip/README.md

 <details>
 <summary> <h2>Notes for Windows Users</h2></summary>

-If you are running Windows and don't know what a perl script is, or how to run one, this section will walk you through the process.
+If you are running Windows and don't know what a Perl script is, or how to run one, this section will walk you through the process.

 <details>
 <summary> <b>Step 1: Check if you already have Perl installed</b></summary>
 <p></p>

 The `fix-onedrive-zip` script is written in `Perl`.
-To run it on your PC you need the `perl` executable.
+To run it on your PC you need to have the `perl` executable installed.

 To check if it is already installed, create a terminal window by typing `Windows+R`.
 In the pop-up window type `cmd`.
 You should now have a terminal window open.